bbchallenge/bbchallenge/src/routes/method.md

 We expect that almost all machines of the seed database do not halt hence deciders are primarily focused on deciding that machines do not halt.

 To be trusted, a decider should be accompanied with a proof of correctness which certifies that the machines that it recognises do not halt.
-The decider's code should also be tested on a significant number of examples and counterexamples machines.
+The decider's code should also be tested on a significant number of examples and counterexamples machines, see [Contribute](/contribute).

 Deciders are closely related to the [zoology](/#zoology) of 5-state machines as we aim to decide each family of the zoo.
 For instance: